12 High-Kicking Facts About the Radio City Rockettes

 Theater magnate S.L. (“Roxy”) Rothafel caught a show while the group toured in New York and hired the dance team—then a group of 16 women—for his Roxy Theater (demolished in 1961, it stood at 50th Street and Seventh Avenue).
 The dance company went through a few names—the Roxyettes, the American Rockets, and even the Rosettes—before Roxy found a moniker and location that stuck.

 Rothafel planned and designed Radio City Music Hall, a joint venture between John D. Rockefeller and RCA.
-On opening night, December 27, 1932, the precision dance team performed alongside 17 other acts, including Martha Graham and vaudevillian Ray Bolger (you might know him as the scarecrow in The Wizard of Oz).
+On opening night, December 27, 1932, the precision dance team performed alongside 17 other acts, including Martha Graham and vaudevillian Ray Bolger (you might know him as the scarecrow in the 1939 film The Wizard of Oz).

 The team behind the show, produced by Leon Leonidoff (a Radio City mainstay, whose "name on a production represented a warranty of grandeur") and designed by Vincente Minnelli (eventual husband to Judy Garland and father of Liza), had major star power.
 Back then, the Rockettes and other live performers served as a sort of opener for screenings of the latest films.
 Now, of course, Radio City is a premier concert hall, akin to playing Carnegie Hall.